 By asking the right questions in advance, we can identify the "best" tools for making that meal.
 Likewise, to identify the most appropriate technology learning tools for an individual, we need to first know about the person, the nature of the task, and the environment in which they will perform that task.

 This is especially true when identifying technology tools for students.
-The Individuals with Disabilities Education Act (IDEA) instructs school district IEP teams to consider if a student requires "assistive technology devices and services" to achieve their goals, and then integrate that AT which proves to be effective into the student's IEP.
+The Individuals with Disabilities Education Act (IDEA) instructs school district IEP teams to consider if a student requires "assistive technology devices and services" to achieve their goals as well as a Free and Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE), then to integrate AT that proves to be effective into the student's IEP.
 Determining which AT will be effective often requires an "assessment of assistive technology needs".

 Rather than a one-time “event” conducted by a specialist, assistive technology assessment is best thought of as a collaborative process by which a team (e.g., IEP team) determines what technologies would improve a student's performance, participation, and independence.
 As illustrated above, this process should take into account not only the student's learning strengths and weaknesses, but also the nature of specific tasks to be performed, and the environments in which the student performs these tasks -- the physical environment, social environment, and the context (such as working independently or with others).
 Accomplishing this relies on the collective knowledge and skills of the individual team members, each of whom has a unique perspective of the student and his/her abilities, level of performance, curricula, etc. both in school and at home.